What can you do with a hovercraft?

 Glasswork quality and finish

 What we supply as standard are hovercraft built to a high specification for the price we charge.
-They're great value for money - our nearest competitor's craft is nearly twice the price of a Marlin and performs very poorly.
+They're great value for money - our nearest competitor's craft is nearly twice the price of a 2/3 seater.
 Having manufactured over 1000 hovercraft over the last fifteen years, we've ironed out problems and found the parts and suppliers allowing us to provide the best product at the best price.

 All our demonstration craft are built to a standard you'll see in a customer's hovercraft so as part of the demonstration, we ask clients to assess the finish and presentation of the finished item as this represents what you can expect in your own craft - we're sure you'll be delighted!